liebig/cron/README.md

 <a name="configuration"></a>
 ## Configuration

 Cron is designed to work out of the box without the need of configuration.
 To enable this a few default values are set.
-To change Crons default settings there are two possibilities.
+To change Cron's default settings there are two possibilities.

 ### Set methods
-You can use the Cron set methods (e.g. `setDatabaseLogging`, `setRunInterval`) to change Crons behaviour.
-This changes are temporary and the set methods has to be called every time.
+You can use the Cron set methods (e.g. `setDatabaseLogging`, `setRunInterval`) to change Cron's behaviour.
+This changes are temporary and the set methods have to be called every time.

 ### Config file
 The behaviour values will be loaded from a config file.
 You can change this values easily by editing the `/path/to/laravel/app/config/packages/liebig/cron/config.php` file.
 This is the more permanent way.
 If you only want to change settings for one run with conditions, we recommend to use the setter methods.